drscotthawley/drscotthawley.github.io/_posts/2018-02-21-Resolving-OSX-Aliases.md

 #
 # Requirements: osascript (AppleScript), platform, subprocess
 #
-# TODO: - make it work in parallel
-#       - security upgrade: shell call will allow untrusted execution if 'path' contains ';'', etc.
+# TODO: Fix security risk: shell call is sloppy & will allow untrusted execution if 'path' contains ';' etc.
 #
 # NOTE: By default, this only returns the names of the original source files,
 #       but if you set convert=True, it will also convert aliases to symbolic links.